Just Prawn Singapore Noodles - Cook Republic #glutenfree #noodlerecipe

 2. I cook on induction, but the wok does get screaming hot.
 Stir-fry on your highest heat.
 You want your ingredients to be dry and not produce any moisture.
 If your heat is not high enough, your ingredients will sweat, stew and become mushy.

-3. Always have your prep done in advance as once you start stir-frying, everything moves very quickly.
+3. Always have your prep done in advance, as once you start stir-frying, everything moves very quickly.

 Recipe

 Hungry For More Recipes?
-Subscribe to my newsletter.
-Check out Facebook, Instagram and Pinterest to see everything I share!
-And if you love cooking and new cookbooks, join my free Cooking Club on Facebook!
+Subscribe to my FREE weekly cooking newsletter.
+Check out Instagram, Facebook, and Tiktok to see everything I share!
+And if you love exploring cooking techniques, discovering new cookbooks and want access to my exclusive veg-forward recipes, join my Best-Selling Substack!

 Just Prawn Singapore Noodles - Cook Republic #glutenfree #noodlerecipe

-MY SINGAPORE NOODLES
+SINGAPORE NOODLES

 5 from 4 votes